Devdatta Nage: Career

 He is seen in Star Pravah’s popular serial Devyani in which he played the role of Samratrao Vikhe Patil.
 He is best known for Zee Marathi’s popular serial Jai Malhar in which he played the role of Lord Khandoba.

 He made his debut in Marathi film industry through film Sangharsh in 2014.
-His Hindi film debut was Once Upon a Time in Mumbai Dobaara in 2013 and Satyameva Jayate in 2018.
+His Hindi film debut was Once Upon ay Time in Mumbai Dobaara! in 2013 and Satyameva Jayate in 2018.
 In 2020, he appeared in Tanhaji: The Unsung Warrior in which he played the role of Suryaji Malusare.

 He is making comeback on the small screen after two years with the serial Dr. Don which is aired on Zee Yuva channel.
 In 2023 he played the prominent role of Lord Hanuman in Om Raut's film Adipurush.